 RefineRE goes well beyond basic big data analysis.
 Our CRE solutions are made for analyzing corporate real estate data at all levels for in-depth insights you wouldn’t find with traditional data analysis tools.
 If you’re concerned about your carbon footprint, the Environmental Social Governance (ESG) module will calculate it based on energy use and leasing data.
 If you want to get a more precise valuation for a property while identifying potential cost savings, then the Markets module is the perfect solution for analyzing corporate leases to compare prices.

-These are just a few examples of how RefineRE’s corporate real estate data modules can be used to help corporate real estate teams make more informed investments.
+These are just a few examples of how RefineRE’s corporate real estate data modules can be used to help corporate real estate teams gain a competitive advantage and make more informed commercial real estate investments.
 It’s time to put the inefficient spreadsheets aside for dynamic reports that tell you so much more.

 See a demo of our CRE data management platform to discover what you could learn with RefineRE.